jacobboertjes/SudokuSolver/README.md

 # SudokuSolver
-A personal challenge to create sudoku solving software
+A personal challenge to create sudoku solving software.
+It uses a graphical user interface to get the puzzle from user, then fills out the solution.